Article Translations: (Spanish)

 How Inhalants Kill

 Like most street drugs, inhalants can be deadly.
-Someone can die from abusing inhalants after trying it only once.
+Someone can die from abusing inhalants after doing it only once.
 Causes of death include:

-- Asphyxia — Toxic fumes replace oxygen in the lungs so that a person stops breathing.
+- Asphyxia — Toxic fumes replace oxygen in the lungs.

-- Choking — A user can choke on his or her vomit.
+- Choking — A user can choke, usually on his or her vomit.

-- Suffocation — When vapors are inhaled from a plastic bag placed over the head, the bag can block air from entering the lungs.
+- Suffocation — When vapors are inhaled from a plastic bag, the bag can block air from entering the lungs.

-- Injuries — Since people high on inhalants often make poor decisions, they might try to drive under the influence or do something irrational, such as jump off a roof.
-They could also get burned or start explosions if a spark ignites flammable inhalants.
+- Injuries — Since people high on inhalants often make poor decisions, injuries and accidental deaths are more likely from motor vehicle accidents, drowning, jumping, or falling from heights.
+They also can get burned or injured if a spark ignites flammable inhalants.

 - Suicide — Some people become depressed when their high wears off.